jizhuoran/jizhuoran.github.io/_pages/about.md

 README
 ======

-Currently I am a forth-year Ph.D. candidate at The University of Hong Kong under the supervision of Prof. Cho-Li Wang.
+I am an assistant professor at School of Cyber Science and Technology, Shandong University.
+I work broadly on high performance computing related research.

-Before that, I received my B.S. degree in Computer Science from University of Hong Kong.
+Before that, I obtained my Ph.D. from The University of Hong Kong under the supervision of Prof. Cho-Li Wang in 2022 and received my B.S. degree in Computer Science from University of Hong Kong in 2018.

 Research Interests